TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 ```
 rm(list=ls())

-## flower phenotypic measurements by straing:
+## flower phenotypic measurements by strain:

 (dat <- iris)                     ## Species clumped into blocks
 summary(dat)                      ## 50 of each of 3 species